emqx/emqx/README.md

 ## Goals

-emqttd aims to provide a solid, enterprise grade open-source MQTT broker that could support ten millions of concurrent MQTT clients.
+emqttd is aimed to provide a solid, enterprise grade, extensible open-source MQTT broker that could support ten millions of concurrent MQTT clients.

 ## Architecture